diegohaz/redux-saga-thunk/README.md

 `redux-saga-thunk` will automatically transform your request action and inject a `key` into it.

-Handle actions with `redux-saga` like you normally do, but you'll need to grab `key` from the request action and pass it to the response actions:
+Handle actions with `redux-saga` like you normally do, but you'll need to grab `meta.thunk` from the request action and pass it to the response actions:

 ```js
 // thunk will be transformed in something like 'RESOURCE_CREATE_REQUEST_1234567890123456_REQUEST'